szeitlin/szeitlin-blog/content/posts/engineering/things-i-learned-about-zip-files-last-week.md

+---
+title: "Things I learned about zip files"
+draft: false
+author: Samantha G. Zeitlin
+---

-In an effort to advance my python skills, I’ve been slowly pecking away at [the puzzles on pythonchallenge][1].
-I’ve gotten stuck on most of the challenges, and either had to search for a hint, or ask for help from a friend, or both.
+In an effort to advance my python skills, I spent some time slowly pecking away at [the puzzles on pythonchallenge][1].
+I got stuck on most of the challenges, and either had to search for a hint, or ask for help from a friend, or both.
 This latest one was particularly instructive, and it had to do with zipfiles.

 I thought I knew what zip files were.
 I have used them since grad school, for transferring folders via email, and for compression.
 I used various utilities and command-line tools to deal with zipping and unzipping.
 But I never needed to know how they worked.